frankhart2018/typy/Doc/faq/windows.rst

 How do I check for a keypress without blocking?
 -----------------------------------------------

-Use the :mod:`msvcrt` module.
+Use the msvcrt module.
 This is a standard Windows-specific extension module.
 It defines a function ``kbhit()`` which checks whether a keyboard hit is present, and ``getch()`` which gets one character without echoing it.